AscensionGameDev/Intersect-Documentation/src/content/docs/en-US/events/eventcommands.md

 Increases the player level by 1.

 ### Give Experience
-Allows you to give expericne to the player character.
+Allows you to give experience to the player character.

 *Amount Type*: Select whether the type of experience is to be entered manually or from a variable.